 Recipes presented by Conscious Cuisine.

 This article has been updated.
-It originally appeared online on June 1, 2009.
+It originally appeared as “Purslane” in the July/August 2009 issue.